 So what is to be done?
 This is where technology convergence comes into play.
 You can read it for yourself but Sen. Obama’s (S. 3822) bill actually mandates technology convergence between pharmaceuticals and diagnostics.
 Basically, among the bill’s many provisions, it is stated that the FDA may:

-require the sponsor of a drug or biological product (e.g. a drug company) to (1) codevelop a companion diagnostic test, after filing an investigational new drug application or a new drug application to address significant safety concerns of the drug or biological product [and] (2) to develop a companion diagnostic test if phase IV data demonstrate significant safety or effectiveness concerns with use of the drug or biological product …”
+“require the sponsor of a drug or biological product (e.g. a drug company) to (1) codevelop a companion diagnostic test, after filing an investigational new drug application or a new drug application to address significant safety concerns of the drug or biological product [and] (2) to develop a companion diagnostic test if phase IV data demonstrate significant safety or effectiveness concerns with use of the drug or biological product …”

 Whether or not this bill passes, technology convergence between pharmaceuticals and diagnostics (also termed theranostics) is here to stay.
 How drug companies will embrace that trend will unfold over the coming year or two.

 I had indicated earlier that surgery represented the original paradigm of personalized medicine and I don’t believe many would dispute that.
-In this regard, I consider modern personalized medicine as being more than just pharmacogenomics.
+In this regard, I consider “modern” personalized medicine as being more than just pharmacogenomics.
 Advances in electronics miniaturization, materials science, and minimally invasive techniques have made implanted devices more and more of a reality for millions of patients.

-- that is here to stay.
+The “bionic human” is also a trend – well documented by a book by Dr. Frank Johnson “Health Promotion for People with Implanted Prosthetic Devices” – that is here to stay.
 Implanted devices, especially if they incorporate various intelligent algorithms, are also a powerful way to implement personalized medicine.

 One of the award-worthy devices at the Medical Design Excellence Awards (MDEA) was the Proprio Foot motor-powered prosthesis, by Ossur based in Reykjavik, Iceland.
 A microprocessor driven software program supplements the mechanics of the device that more efficiently mimic different walking styles for the patient.
 From diabetic amputees to injured Iraq veterans, this represents a significant advance.